lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 😎 Cool that works!

-To illustrate this behavior further, I added different counters inside the hook.
+To illustrate this behavior further, I have a version with counters inside the hook.
 While the ref counters maintained values for the specific component instance (1 or 2), only the **module counters** effectively maintained data between succeeding calls to the two components (1 and 2).

 ![](https://res.cloudinary.com/dvfhgkkpe/image/upload/v1660955048/lennythedev/react_caching_api_calls/react_multiple_components_sharing_cache_module_var_with_logs_2c.png)

 [see code in Github](https://github.com/lenmorld/lennythedev_src/react_cache_api_calls/2c)

-If it works on module level, it should also work on any global variable or browser storage like:
+Since it works on module level, it should also work on any global variable or browser storage like:
 - window object
 - browser storage API: localStorage, sessionStorage, IndexedDB, etc

 # III.
 Two components fetching the same API on component load

-> If you have two or more components fetching same URL on component load
+Think of an SPA that has a header and a page body under the same React tree.

-Think of a header component that has to fetch user and display username and avatar, and a profile component in the page body that also has to fetch user and display all user info.
+The header component has to display username and avatar, and the page body has a profile component that has to display user details.

-We'll change up the components markup but the logic is more or less the same.
+> We'll change up the components markup but the logic is more or less the same.
 This time we'll fetch a user from [fakestoreapi](https://fakestoreapi.com).

-The cache will look something like this
+The cache will look something like this:
 ```js
 {
     "https://fakestoreapi.com/users/1": {...},